AUSAXS/AUSAXS/README.md

 ## Body:
  * Consider removing hydration_atoms, they're not supposed to be used anyway

+## Protein:
+ * When calculating the volume of the acids, the calculation is simply delegated to each individual body.
+However, if an amino acid happens to be cut in two halves in two different bodies, its volume is counted twice.

 # Dependencies
 Maybe bundle them somehow to make it easier to install?